Lassii-/creategamelist/README.md

  # MAME Tools

 Tools I've created to manage my MAME ROM-collection.
-These are written with Linux in mind so they won't work on Windows.
+These are written with Linux in mind so they won't work on Windows for now.

 ## Current tools
 * creategamelist